 Here’s my two step plan for all types of success, conceived in a sweaty, smelly boxing ring in Madrid’s second-worst neigborhood:

 - Get back up and back in the fight.
 HIT THE MOTHERFUCKER BACK.

 I don’t remember much about the second half of that year, except that I got my jaw dislocated a couple of times.
 A couple bruised ribs.
 No biggie.

 Anyway, let’s move on to…

-The girl I’d been seeing the last several months had been suspiciously silent.
+The girl I’d been seeing off and on the last several months had been suspiciously silent.

 She lived on the other side of Spain, so I hadn’t seen her for a while either.

 Then she called and announced that she was pregnant.
 Baby was due in August.